smugpie/excel-font/README.md

 Uses [fontParts](https://fontparts.robotools.dev/en/stable/) and [fontmake](https://github.com/googlefonts/fontmake).

-# Why?
+## Why?

 Good question, and one I fully intend to answer when I actually have an answer.

+## Prerequisites

 - Python - tested on v3.9.
+- To design fonts - a program capable of saving files in Microsoft Excel .xlsx format.

 ## Installation

 The best way of running Python is to create a virtual environment.
-Open a terminal in this folder (`/python`)
+Open a terminal in the root folder of this project.

 ```
 python3 -m venv .